Types of Staircase

 - But they’re used in unimportant buildings to access small areas on the upper floors.

 - Cast iron or steel stairs into the spiral forms were used generally to reduce the staircase area.

 - In many residential buildings, masonry stairs are also used.

 - Reinforced concrete stairs are very generally used in all types of buildings.

 Based on the shapes stairs may be classified as(Staircase Types) :

 - Well or Open-Newel Stairs

 Also, read: IS Code for Civil Engineer [Q&a]

-• This type of stair is the same as to the open newel stair except that well-formed between the two adjacent flights is curved.
+- This types of stair is the same as to the open newel stair except that well-formed between the two adjacent flights is curved.
 The handrail provided is continuous.

-• Apart from open newel and dog-legged type turns, stairs may turn in various forms.
+- Apart from open newel and dog-legged types turns, stairs may turn in various forms.

 - Starting step or Bullnose